TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheDistributionsInDetail/Index.rst

 The following files and folders are part of the TYPO3 Source package.

-**t3lib/ and typo3/** contain the TYPO3 source code, files, images and scripts distributed withTYPO3.
+**t3lib/ and typo3/** contain the TYPO3 source code, files, images and scripts distributed with TYPO3.

-**index.php** is the main script for the website frontend (same as typo3/sysext/cms/tslib/index\_ts.php).
+**index.php** is the main script for the website Frontend.

-**clear.gif** is a 1x1 clear-pixel gif-file.
+**clear.gif** is a 1x1 clear-pixel gif file.
 Used in many places.

 **NEWS.txt** describes what has changed in the TYPO3 Source since the last major version.
 Read this carefully if you are going to update